marbl/canu/documentation/source/faq.rst

     partition or queue.

     To disable grid support and run only on the local machine, specify ``useGrid=false``

+    It is possible to limit the number of grid jobs running at the same time, but this isn't directly supported by Canu.
+The various :ref:`gridOptions <grid-options>` parameters can pass grid-specific parameters to the submit commands used; see `Issue #756 <https://github.com/marbl/canu/issues/756>`_ for Slurm and SGE examples.

 My run stopped with the error ``'Failed to submit batch jobs'``
 -------------------------------------